 Our bodies are made up largely of water and it's highly likely that sometimes thirst can be mistaken for hunger.
 Drink a glass of water and wait for 20 minutes to see if your appetite disappears or at least diminishes.
 Flavor your water with a squeeze of some fresh lemon juice and even add a bit of grated ginger for some additional detox benefits.
 Green tea is another great alternative to drink during the day and studies have shown some good outcomes with weight loss.

 There are some awesome reasons to eat organic dark chocolate.
-In order to enjoy the natural appetite suppresant benefits, it must be at least 75% cocoa solids, not sugar-filled milk chocolate.
+It's possibly the most fun of the natural appetite suppressants but it must be at least 75% cocoa solids, not sugar-filled milk chocolate.
 Apart from the fact that it's full of antioxidants, dark chocolate contains stearic acid.
 It's the stearic acid that makes you feel fuller for longer.
 One study showed that even smelling 90% dark chocolate is enough to induce appetite suppression.
 The bitter taste also helps curb sugar cravings and its full of essential nutrients like magnesium, iron and copper.
 It is still calorie dense so don't rush off and eat a slab every day.
 Just savour 2 squares every night and know you are reaping the health benefits.